UWPCE-PythonCert/PythonCertDevel/source/exercises/string_formatting.rst

     In [12]: fnames
     Out[12]: ['file1', 'file10', 'file11', 'file2']

-That is probably not what you want.
+That is probably not what you wanted.
 However:

 .. code-block:: ipython